 Microtransactions, which is a bit of a misnomer, because, here, there's nothing 'micro' about them, and they're everywhere.
 Seriously, everywhere.
 I'm surprised the game doesn't try to charge players each and every time it's launched.

 In-game, there are four types of currency.
 DNA, which is used to grow dinosaurs.
 Food, which — you guessed it! — is used to feed said dinosaurs, levelling them up.
-Coins, which is used for various things — purchasing buildings and decorations for your park, mass-producing Food… the list goes on.
+Coins, which are used for various things — purchasing buildings and decorations for your park, mass-producing Food… the list goes on.

 And that's where the in-game currencies should stop, but — as you might have guessed — it isn't.
 There are also Dino Bucks, which you can use to replenish your Food and Coins when they're running low.
 The process is quick, easy — but it'll cost you.
 A lot.

 Given that I live in the UK, the smallest purchasable amount of Dino Bucks (200) costs £1.49, whereas the largest amount (8,500) will set you back a whopping £39.99.
 Microtransactions… micro.
 For clarity, 100 Dino Bucks will buy you 41,790 coins, or 20,895 Food.
 This might seem like a lot, but the rate at which the game consumes players' resources is insane.

 And it only gets more insane as the game goes on.

 You are, of course, under no obligation to spend real-world money.
 The game offers an alternative: time.* It makes you wait.
 Whilst this might seem like a perfectly valid alternative, it's not.
 The most basic of buildings can take fifteen minutes to erect — and, at Level 11, expanding my park by one negligible plot of land now takes an hour and-a-half.